cocolabs/cocolib/README.md

 [![JitPack](https://jitpack.io/v/yooksi/CocoLib.svg)](https://jitpack.io/#yooksi/CocoLib) [![License](https://img.shields.io/github/license/yooksi/CocoLib)](https://www.gnu.org/licenses/) [![Discord](https://img.shields.io/discord/710517912485494794)](https://discord.gg/dKY9xW)

-CocoLib is a Minecraft modding library for Forge by introducing simple and clean solutions to complex problems developers usually encounter when creating Minecraft Forge mods.
+CocoLib is a Minecraft modding library for Forge that introduces simple and clean solutions to complex problems developers usually encounter when creating Minecraft mods.

 ## Motivation

 Creating mods for Minecraft can prove to be a challenging and at times frustrating experience.
-Developers are required to have a good understanding of both Java and Forge when implementing more complex modding ideas.
-In addition to this working on multiple projects that are trying to implement similar concepts or using similar method to accomplish tasks requires a fair amount of code duplication.
+Developers are required to have a good understanding of both Java and Forge when implementing more complex mod ideas.
+In addition to this, working on multiple projects that are trying to implement similar concepts or using similar method to accomplish tasks requires a fair amount of code duplication.

 CocoLib does a lot of this for you by providing simple and efficient ways of solving many problems without having to spend an unreasonable amount of time researching implementation practices and resort to code duplication.
 It tries to do this while maintaining best Java and Forge practices.